ABOUT OLE AAKJÆR

 He posted his first painting on Facebook – for the fun of it.
 It sold immediately.
 He then posted a second and a third.
 They also sold.
 And with that, Ole’s soul finally left the advertising industry for good.

 A gallery owner from Copenhagen quickly spotted Ole’s unique talent, and the first exhibition turned into a solo exhibition.
 Which sold out.
 As did all of his exhibitions.
 Within a year there was a waitlist to buy an Ole Aakjær orginal.

 Shortly after, sold-out exhibitions in i.e. Montreal, Oslo and Paris, led to an international breakthrough and permanent gallery representation in New York and Montreal.
 And then the museums followed.

 In 2021, Ole Aakjær will open his first museum exhibitions – in Denmark and in China.
 Just 7 years after his creative and artistic mind and his crave for freedom finally won the battle.

-Ole Aakjær’s massive popularity is primarily rooted in the fact that his work touches people and triggers strong emotions – because they invite people and their own story into the painting.
-His techniques are unparalleled as is his ability to focus on each piece and let the world around him disappear.
-The watercolors demand an extreme focus that he loves and masters – his childhood bubble all over again.
+Ole Aakjær’s popularity is primarily rooted in the fact that his pieces touch people and trigger strong emotions – because they invite the spectators and their own story into the painting.

 In his studio, he becomes a little boy again.
 Equally obsessed, equally ambitious.
 In perpetual pursuit of focus, tranquility and new creative paths and detours.